 While summer is technically my least favorite, this season tends to generate some of the best memories.
 To me summer is all about fishing and camping.
 Campfires, smores, lakes, brats, relaxing, rivers, visiting etc.

-We have truly grown to love our tent.
-For the last few years we’d thought about buying a camper but to be honest with you, since I am only comfortable pulling one or the other behind my truck; we’ve decided a fishing boat is the way to go.
-We’d be happier tent camping in one of the amazing parks here in Wisconsin and trailering the boat behind in hopes of finding that perfect fishing lake or that perfect sunbathing sandbar.
+I have truly grown to love my tent.
+For the last few years I’d thought about buying a camper but to be honest with you, since I am only comfortable pulling one or the other behind my truck; I’ve decided a fishing boat is the way to go.
+I’d be happier tent camping in one of the amazing parks here in Wisconsin and trailering the boat behind in hopes of finding that perfect fishing lake or that perfect sunbathing sandbar.

 Hard to believe, but it’s already time to start thinking about end of the season ice-fishing.
 In the southern stretches of the ice-fishing zone, the end of the season bite will start soon: In fact it has probably already started.
 In the northern regions the season can extend to early April, even mid-April in extreme seasons.
 Wherever you fish through the ice, there are several good reasons to get in on this late season ice-fishing.
 First, why should you get in on this late season ice-fishing action?
 Probably the best reason is that the bite can be really, really good-and the weather can be a whole lot more comfortable than in the dead of winter.